abhijitb498/BPP/README.md

 # BPP
 # Requirements:
 # gfortran FORTRAN Compiler
-# Clone the repository and run make, all executables will be created.
+# Clone the repository and run make, all the executables will be created.